Someone you love just died.

 Social Security Survivors

-Apply for survivor benefits, understand what you're entitled to, and find your local SSA office.
+Apply for survivor benefits and find your local SSA office.

 ssa.gov/survivors →